 The difference of an asset purchase and a merger is that in an asset purchase, you only acquire selected assets from the seller and the liabilities that go with the said asset purchase, leaving behind the liabilities outside of the sale.
 The seller still exists and will potentially continue to operate, while in a merger, a new business entity is formed, the legal existence of the seller is terminated.

-Asset Purchase.
-In an asset purchase, you only purchase selected assets from the seller.
-Additionally, you don’t have to assume all of the seller’s liabilities.
-These liabilities remain with them post-closing if not explicitly assumed.
+In an asset purchase, you only purchase selected assets from the seller and, you don’t have to assume all of the seller’s liabilities.
+These liabilities remain with the seller post-closing if not explicitly assumed.
 The seller will continue to exist, and potentially continue to operate, following the sale.

 As we’ve detailed, there are benefits and downsides to both mergers and asset purchases.
 It all boils down to your individual needs and goals.
 If you’re still uncertain, reach out to the team at Caritas Law Group today to discuss which route makes the most sense for your organization.